Angular-Wave/angular.ts/docs/content/docs/service/templateCache.md

 object created by `$templateCacheProvider`.

 The first time a template is used, it is loaded in the template cache for quick retrieval.
-You can load templates directly into the cache in a script tag, by using $templateRequest, or by consuming the $templateCache service directly.
+You can load templates directly into the cache in a script tag by using $templateRequest or by consuming the $templateCache service directly.

 Adding via the script tag: